 KNOXVILLE, Tenn.
-(WATE) — Knox County Schools is implementing its new set of early-release days for students in the 2022-23 school year.
+(WATE) — Knox County Schools has implemented its new set of early-release days for students in the 2022-23 school year.
 The school district continues to emphasize to families the difference between early-release days and half-days.

 Students returned to schools for a half-day on Monday, Aug.
 8 to kick off the new school year with a new superintendent of schools at the helm, Dr. Jon Rysewyk.